UnstableDesign/AdaCAD/projects/docs/docs/reference/interface/workspace.md

 -  \+ <FAIcon icon="fa-solid fa-chess-board" size="1x" /> add draft,  will open a window to ask for  you to the number of warps and wefts and then will add a blank draft of those dimensions to workspace.
 - \+ <FAIcon icon="fa-solid fa-comment" size="1x" /> add note, it will automatically add a note onto the workspace.
 You can use this note to jot down any additional text information about your workspace.

+You can collapse this whole sidebar to give the canvas more room by clicking the <FAIcon icon="fa-solid fa-chevron-left" size="1x" /> **Collapse sidebar** button at its edge.
+When collapsed, the sidebar shrinks to three icons, <FAIcon icon="fa-solid fa-chess-board" size="1x" /> **Add Draft**, <FAIcon icon="fa-solid fa-comment" size="1x" /> **Add Note**, and <FAIcon icon="fa-solid fa-search" size="1x" /> **Search Operations**, the last of which opens the operation search in a pop-up window instead.
+Click <FAIcon icon="fa-solid fa-chevron-right" size="1x" /> **Expand sidebar** to bring it back.

 ## b.
 Add Operations to Workspace
 This side panel allows you to search through and add operations to your workspace.
 By default, it only shows basic operations.
-To see all operations, you must enable the "Show Advanced Operations" toggle.
+To see all operations, you must enable the **Show Advanced** toggle.
 - <FAIcon icon="fa-solid fa-search" size="1x" /> type in the name of the operation you are looking for into this search box.
 As you type, the operations below will only include those that match your search.
+Pressing `enter` adds the first matching operation straight to the workspace and clears the search.
-- the **show advanced operations** toggle is used to show or hide operations that we consider to be advanced.
+- the **Show Advanced** toggle is used to show or hide operations that we consider to be advanced.
 We use it to reduce clutter for new users but once you get a hang of things, flip this toggle to show and explore all the operations AdaCAD has to offer.
+Advanced operations are marked with a <FAIcon icon="fa-solid fa-star" size="1x" /> star so you can tell them apart.
+This is the same setting as **Show Advanced Operations** in the [workspace settings](./topbar.md#operations).
 - The rest of the window is devoted to showing one button for each [operation](../glossary/operation.md) that AdaCAD supports.
 Clicking on any of the operations in this list adds it to your workspace.
 Operations are grouped and color-coded based on how they tend to be used in the drafting process.
+Hovering over an operation shows a short description of what it does.
 You can explore these groupings and all the operations we currently offer by clicking [Reference->Operations(A-Z)](../operations/index.md) in the left sidebar of this page.

 ## c.
 Dataflow Workspace